 The foundation of the Filistrucchi company dates back to 1720.

-You can certainly assert both the oldest Bottega di Firenze handed down from father to son.
+You can certainly assert that this is the oldest Florence's Bottega handed down from father to son.

 At the time Florence was governed by Cosimo III de 'Medici.